Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 So, if you have ideas for a cool questline for a minor faction or even for anything else please let me know!

 ## Modder Support
 I have spent so many years enjoying the benefits of mods in my games, specially Skyrim, without ever supporting the authors.
-So now that I got into modding, it would be highly hipocrytical for me to ask you to support me.
+So now that I got into modding, it would be highly hypocritical for me to ask you to support me.

-However, if you ar eone of those awesome people that support your mod authors and you whish to contribute monetarely in some way for this mod, I ask you that make a donation to a local charity of your choice instead.
+However, if you are one of those awesome people that support your mod authors and you wish to contribute monetarily in some way to this mod, I ask you that you make a donation to a local charity of your choice instead.
 I am partically partial to animal shelters.

-#Thank you for using my mod